WHA High School Teachers

 - If the instructor remains non-compliant after one academic year, he or she is removed from the program and the high school administration notified that the instructor is no longer able to offer courses in the program.

 The curriculum fund account will be closed to non-compliant instructors until he or she returns to compliant status.

 - Site visits by departmental liaisons

-The departmental liaisons will arrange a minimum of two site visits during the first year of the Wesleyan Honor Academy adjunct instructor appointment: once every two to three thereafter.
+The departmental liaisons will arrange 1-2 visits during the first year of the Wesleyan Honor Academy adjunct instructor appointment: once every two to three thereafter.
 The purpose of these site visits is to:

 - Become better acquainted.